zhengwu123/2016_summer/README.md

 # 2016_summer intern GIS

-1.sprint 1 learn openlayer API and do some exaple practices Process - copy some of the [http://openlayers.org/en/latest/examples/tutorials] to your
+# sprint 1 learn openlayer API and do some exaple practices
+Process - copy some of the [http://openlayers.org/en/latest/examples/tutorials] to your

 buckeye drive, get them to work.
 Then improve them with our local data.